Skip to content

 Indiana plumbing license renewal

-You need to renew your license annually if you’re a plumbing apprentice in Indiana.
-For journeyman and contractor plumbing licenses, renewal occurs every 2 years based on the month that the license is first issued.
+If you’re a plumbing apprentice in Indiana, you need to renew your license annually.
+For journeyman and contractor plumbing licenses, renewal occurs every two years based on the month the license is first issued.

 For example, if you apply for the license in June but receive it in July, you will have to renew it in July 2 years later.